Belissimo-T/auto-correlation-audio-extraction/README.md

 You can view all options with \
 `python auto_correlation_audio_extraction.py -h`

 All audio files need to be inputted as a **mono** **.wav**-file.
-If you input a stereo file the program will bug and interpret the second channel as extra samplewith causing the input to be janked and the output to be half the speed (and pitch).
+If you input a stereo file, the program will bug and interpret the second channel as extra samplewith causing the input to be janked and the output to be half the speed (and pitch).

 # Example
 In this **very** ideal situation, this is the input: